 According to Healthline, Tomato products such as ketchup, tomato juice, tomato paste, and tomato sauces are the richest dietary sources of lycopene in the Western diet, providing over 80% of dietary lycopene in the United States.
 They are also a good source of several vitamins and minerals, such as vitamin C, potassium, vitamin K, and folate.

 Onion is not a necessary ingredient, but it sneaked into my recipe recently when I had the best omelet of my life in a breakfast cafe called Dehkhoda in Qazvin.

-Crispy fried onion can make a huge difference in taste, texture, and aroma of the omelet.
-You should not mix it in the cooking process, but rather prepare it separately and add a generous amount on top of your dish.
+Crispy fried onion can make a huge difference in the omelet’s taste, texture, and aroma.
+You should not mix it in the cooking process but rather prepare it separately and add a generous amount on top of your dish.

 Onion is loaded with vitamins and antioxidants; it reduces cholesterol and can play a crucial role in metabolism, red blood cell production, and nerve function.
 Lastly, it’s a great source of potassium, a mineral in which many people are lacking.

-You can serve Persian omelet alongside bread or rice, but the most common and proper way is the bread.
-We are going to have a separate article on Persian bread, but for now, if you are close to a Persian supermarket, try to buy some of their flatbreads; otherwise, any non-sweet bread will be fine.
+You can serve Persian omelet alongside bread or rice, but the bread is the most common and proper way.
+We will have a separate article on Persian bread, but for now, if you are close to a Persian supermarket, try to buy some of their flatbreads; otherwise, any non-sweet bread will be fine.

 You can find the complete recipe on the RecipeTin Eats website.